About the Program

 Next Generation Learning Challenges (NGLC) is a unique collaboration among philanthropic foundations, educators, innovators, and technologists.
 We’re focused on addressing the barriers to educational innovation by tapping the potential of technology to improve college readiness and completion, particularly for low-income young adults.
-In addition to grants, NGLC seeks to spark dialogue and community building through a series of events, resources, and online tools designed to catalyze new ideas and foster solutions that span institutions and accelerate student success.
+In addition to grants, NGLC seeks to spark dialogue on related topics and initiate community building through a series of events, resources, and online tools designed to catalyze new ideas and foster solutions that span institutions and accelerate student success.

 How is Next Generation Learning Challenges unique?

 NGLC focuses on technology-enabled solutions to the problems of college readiness and completion in all of its programs.
-NGLC has funded investment beyond the initial R&D stage where emerging results look promising and, instead, focusing on proven solutions that can scale to wider adoption.
+NGLC has funded investment beyond the initial R&D stage where emerging results look promising, instead focusing on proven solutions that can scale to wider adoption.
 In other work, the initiative has sought to bring together innovators and adopters to accelerate adoption of effective whole school and degree program models.

 Specifically, what does NGLC hope to accomplish?

 Next Generation Learning Challenges seeks to dramatically improve college readiness and completion in the United States.
 NGLC will accomplish this by identifying proven and emerging technology-enabled solutions, strategies, and models.
 While the need is greatest among low-income young adults, these solutions should be applicable to all institutions and students.
 Because college readiness and completion are interconnected, NGLC spans secondary and postsecondary education (grades 6-16).

 How is NGLC funded?

 Grants and the operation of NGLC are supported through funding from The Bill & Melinda Gates Foundation.
 In November 2010, the William and Flora Hewlett Foundation joined the program.
 The Broad Foundation and the Michael & Susan Dell Foundation provided support to NGLC beginning in 2013.
 Additional philanthropic organizations may be invited to participate in the future.

 Is this program only about technology?